The Brookline Boulevard Commercial District

 Avenue and Brookline Boulevard, shown here in 1909, was moved

-(Trelona) and placed it on the vacant lot.
+the alleyway (Trelona) and placed it on the vacant lot.

 Myers then constructed a small gas and

 service station on the truncated lot where his house once stood.
 The old home